GitHub - rfc-st/humble: A humble, and 𝗳𝗮𝘀𝘁, security-oriented HTTP headers analyzer.

 ✔️ Can display guidelines for enabling security HTTP response headers on popular frameworks, servers, and services.

-✔️ Provides unit tests to verify compatibility with your environment; requires pytest and pytest-cov.
+✔️ Provides dozens of unit tests to verify compatibility with your environment; requires pytest and pytest-cov.

 ✔️ Classes and functions documented at Read the Docs.